 It is Roycemore's intent to provide in-person learning to the greatest extent possible, while also taking prudent steps to keep our students, staff, and community safe and adhering to any applicable public health and safety orders.
-Should the state or local government require quarantine or "stay at home" orders due to the pandemic, all students will transition to a Full Time Remote Learning Environment.
+Should the state or local government require quarantine or "stay at home" orders due to the pandemic, all students will transition to remote learning.